 FindHello حاوی کمک و خدمات برای مهاجران، پناهندگان و پناهجویان و افراد بی سند و مدرک در ایالات متحده آمریکا می باشد. دنبال مشورت برای کار، وکیل، مراقبتهای بهداشتی، کلاسهای انگلیسی، و خدمات دیگر در اجتماع خود بگردید.

 What should I do when my DED or TPS is expiring?

-1) Read the page above that is about your country’s TPS or DED.
+Make sure to read the page about your country’s TPS or DED.
+Follow these easy steps:

 Find immigration resources in your community